The sweat test and cystic fibrosis

 • The result of the sweat test

-The sweat test result is usually available within a few days, from the doctor who requested the test.
-It can help your doctor to decide if it is CF, but they will also look at other symptoms and the results of other tests.
+You will usually receive the result of the test within a few days from the doctor who requested the test.
+The result can help your doctor to make a diagnosis, but they will also rely on symptoms and the results of other tests.

-If your baby is being tested because of a newborn screening (heel prick) test result, arrangements will be made for the sweat test result to be explained to you by a doctor in a CF clinic.
-This will be done as part of the follow-up from the screening results – this will usually be within 24 hours.
+If your baby is being tested because of a newborn screening test result, arrangements will be made for the sweat test result to be explained to you by a doctor in your CF clinic.
+This is part of the follow up from the screening results and will usually be within 24 hours.

 baby